 This is a Hasty Generalization.
 The only support for the statement is the speaker’s single experience.
 Considering the number of shipments any organization makes, there is obviously insufficient information for such a generalization.
 Sparks may of course be a terrible organization, we just don’t have sufficient information for making any decision one way or another.

 This is an Appeal to Common Belief.
-Is a good layout simply one that everyone likes?
+Ask yourself – is a good layout simply one that everyone likes?
 Are there not other considerations such as efficient work flow, good use of floor space, safety considerations etc.?

 This is an Appeal to Pity.
 The amount of work done is not necessarily an indicator of the quality of the work.
 The speaker hopes to get the listener to feel sorry for the team.